wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 ### How to run the example code in Program.cs

-To run the example code in Program.cs (uses Bitcoin or Elements regtest to send a few transactions, create a block and loop the transaction outputs in it):
+To run the example code in Program.cs which uses Bitcoin or Elements regtest to send a few transactions, create a block and loop the transaction outputs in it:

+**If you don't have the .Net Core SDK:**

+The .NET Core SDK is here: https://www.microsoft.com/net/download

+You don't need Visual Studio Code as you can just clone this repository, move into the new directory and run the ```dotnet run``` command from the terminal to compile and run the code.

+**Visual Studio Code:**

+Visual Studio Code is a nice IDE and debugging in it is easy so it is easy to recommend. https://code.visualstudio.com

+After installing Visual Studio Code you will need to add the C# language extension:
+Open Visual Studio Code and click the "Tools and languages" tab on the welcome screen.
+Select C# from the available extensions.

+Prerequisites and set up guides are listed and linked to here: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code

 **If you already have the .NET Core SDK and Visual Studio Code with C# set up:**